 The term chronic health condition is defined as “any health condition, disorder, disability, illness, or syndrome that is experienced over an extended period of time and is not considered to be temporary in nature” (University of New Brunswick).
 Chronic health problems can include asthma, cancer, cerebral palsy, Crohn’s disease, epilepsy, heart conditions, rheumatic fever, tuberculosis, multiple sclerosis and AIDS.
 Many of these disorders are considered to be hidden disabilities.
 Such health problems are considered disabilities according to the current Americans with Disabilities Act (1990) and Americans with Disabilities Amendments Act (2008).

-Hearing impairment disorders may range from mild loss of hearing to total deafness.
-Hearing impaired students often miss basic but vitally important information about life and events around them.
+Deafness, Hard of Hearing, or Hearing Impairments may range from mild loss of hearing to total deafness.
+Deaf, Hard of Hearing or Hearing Impaired students often miss basic but vitally important information about life and events around them.

 “Neurological disorders are diseases of the central and peripheral nervous system.
 In other words, the brain, spinal cord, cranial nerves, peripheral nerves, nerve roots, autonomic nervous system, neuromuscular junction and muscles.
 These disorders include epilepsy, Alzheimer disease and other dementias, cerebrovascular diseases including stroke, migraine and other headache disorders, multiple sclerosis, Parkinson's disease, neuro-infections, brain tumors, traumatic disorders of the nervous system due to head trauma, and neurological disorders because of malnutrition.
 Visual perception - excellent vision but sees letters incorrectly; overlooks word endings, whole words, lines, or paragraphs” (World Health Organization, 2016.).